Blam25/nftcontract/README.md

 # nftcontract

-This contract was mainly for me as a fun way to learn soliditypp, I am a new programmer, so I apologize in advance for not doing this in the proper way. //Martvall
+This contract was mainly for me as a fun way to learn soliditypp, I am quite new to programming, so I apologize in advance for probably not doing this in the proper way. //Martvall